 After I get them, I simply store in Mason Jars with an oxygen absorber.
 You get a lot more spice for a much much cheaper price and at a MUCH higher quality too.

 Directions for Making Your Fermented Spiced Peaches:

 First, mix the peach pieces with the spices and nuts.

 Then, pound the mixture to release the juices.
 The more the juices release, the less water you may have to add, if any.
 I try to add as little water to my ferments as possible.

 After this, I poured the mixture into Mason jars, leaving about two inches at the top to accommodate the lemon juice and the starter (kefir or whey).
 You could actually mix the lemon juice and the starter in with the pounded mixture too, then pour into Mason Jars.
 Either way is just fine.

 Cover your Mason Jar with some type of airlock (see the green nipples) or a regular lid.
 If you use the nipples or other airlock, you won't have to "burp" your ferment.
 If you use a regular lid, you will have to "burp" your ferment by gently loosening the lid just a bit (you'll hear/feel the release of gas), then tightening that lid right back up.

-Now just bottle them up, refrigerate, and enjoy over a period of weeks.
-I have read that fruit ferments can last up to a month, but most of the literature I have read indicates to use within a week.
+When you like how your ferment tastes, just bottle them up, refrigerate, and enjoy over a period of weeks.
+I have read that fruit ferments can last up to a month, but most of the literature I have read indicates to use them within a week.
 Frankly, I feel fermenting preserves the food quite well, so I will be leaning more toward the month.
 But you can tell if it's not good.
-Use your instincts!

-The Difference Between Water Kefir as a Starter and Whey
+The Difference Between Using Water Kefir and Whey as a Starter Culture

 P.S.
-Don't forget to sign up for the HHH Newsletter! :-)
+Don't forget to sign up for the Newsletter! :-)